reposense/RepoSense/docs/DeveloperGuide.md

 ### Parser
 `Parser` contains two classes:
  * [`ArgsParser`](/src/main/java/reposense/parser/ArgsParser.java): Parses the user-supplied command line arguments into a `CliArguments` object.
- * [`CsvParser`](/src/main/java/reposense/parser/CsvParser.java): Parses the the user-supplied CSV config file and produces the a list of `RepoConfiguration` for each repository for analyze.
+ * [`CsvParser`](/src/main/java/reposense/parser/CsvParser.java): Parses the the user-supplied CSV config file and produces a list of `RepoConfiguration` for each repository for analysis.

 ### Git
-`Git` contains the wrapper classes for the respective *git* commands.
+`Git` contains the wrapper classes for respective *git* commands.
- * [`GitDownloader`](/src/main/java/reposense/git/GitDownloader.java): Wrapper class for the `git clone` functionality.
+ * [`GitDownloader`](/src/main/java/reposense/git/GitDownloader.java): Wrapper class for `git clone` functionality.
 Clones the repository from *GitHub* into a temporary folder in order to run the analysis.
- * [`GitChecker`](/src/main/java/reposense/git/GitChecker.java): Wrapper class for the `git checkout` functionality.
+ * [`GitChecker`](/src/main/java/reposense/git/GitChecker.java): Wrapper class for `git checkout` functionality.
 Checks out the repository by branch name or commit hash.

 ### AuthorshipReporter